TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/TypoScriptTemplates/UsingConstants/Index.rst

 field, are substituted.
 So for our example to work, we again have to define the constants from the last example in the constants field.

-In contrast to TYPO3 versions prior to 6.0 you can **no longer** reference files in the constants field without giving a file *path* (except the file is located in the root directory of your TYPO3 installation).
-Instead you have to define file name *and path*, in our case for logo.gif.
-For the replacement to work, you must upload the file in the according folder of your TYPO3 installation.
+When you reference files in the constants field, you have to define file name *and path* (except the file is located in the root directory of your TYPO3 installation).
+So in our case for logo.gif, for the replacement to work, you must upload the file in the according folder of your TYPO3 installation and define that path as part of the constant as well.

 Constants in included templates are also substituted as the whole template is just one large chunk of text.